oras-project/oras/docs/proposals/formatted-output.md

 ```

 > [!NOTE]
 > The `--format` flag will replace the existing `--output` flag.
-The `--output` will be marked as "deprecated" in ORAS v1.2.0 and will be removed in the next release.
+The `--output` will be marked as "deprecated" in ORAS v1.2.0 and will be removed in the future releases.

 ## FAQ